Pornhub: Products

 Pornhub features virtual reality videos that allow 360° viewing for premium customers.
 It can be used with the PlayStation VR, though videos need to be downloaded from a computer and transferred via USB.

-In 2015, Pornhub announced a planned wearable device called the "Wankband"—a wristband that stores kinetic energy during male masturbation, and can then be used to charge devices.
+In 2015, Pornhub announced a planned wearable device called the "Wankband"—a wristband that stores kinetic energy during male masturbation and can then be used to charge devices.
 As of 2020, Pornhub's website says that the product is in development.

 VPNHub

-In May 2018, Pornhub launched a VPN service known as VPNHub, a free service thats offers a paid ad-free version.
-VPNHub is operated out of Cyprus and was built with a partnership with US-based AppAtomic, with its servers located in the US.
-According to TechRadar, VPNHub operates on the StackPath server network.
+In May 2018, Pornhub launched a VPN service known as VPNHub, a free service that offered a paid ad-free version.
+VPNHub operated out of Cyprus and was built in partnership with US-based AppAtomic, using servers located in the US.
+According to TechRadar, VPNHub operated on the StackPath server network.

-VPNHub claims a no-logging policy, but this has been questioned by a reviewer based on their actual practices surrounding advertiser data.
+VPNHub claimed a no-logging policy, but this has been questioned by a reviewer based on their actual practices surrounding advertiser data.

 Philanthropy

 Pornhub has hosted events and campaigns to raise awareness of breast cancer.
-The first of these events took place in New York City on 24 April 2012, with the introduction of the "Boob Bus", which offered free breast exams for passers-by, as well as teaching self-examination techniques to use at home.
+The first of these events took place in New York City on 24 April 2012, with the introduction of the "Boob Bus", which offered free breast exams for passers-by and taught self-examination techniques to use at home.
 Pornhub hosted a "Save the Boobs!" campaign in August 2012.
 For every 30 videos viewed in Pornhub's "big tit" or "small tit" category in the month of October, the website offered to donate a penny to the Susan G. Komen Foundation.
-However, the Susan G. Komen Foundation rejected the offer, stating that they were not a partner of Pornhub, would not accept their donations and asked the company to stop using their name.
-A total of 74,146,928 video views were watched, equalling approximately $24,716 worth of donations, which Pornhub subsequently tripled to $75,000.
-Donations were split amongst several charities, including the Eileen Stein Jacoby Fund and Cancer Sucks Inc.
+However, the Susan G. Komen Foundation rejected the offer, stating that it was not a partner of Pornhub, would not accept its donations, and asked the company to stop using the foundation's name.
+Video views totaled 74,146,928, equaling approximately $24,716 worth of donations, which Pornhub subsequently tripled to $75,000.
+Donations were split among several charities, including the Eileen Stein Jacoby Fund and Cancer Sucks Inc.

 For Arbour Day 2014, Pornhub launched a weeklong environmental campaign called "Pornhub Gives America Wood", which started on 25 April 2014 and ended on 2 May 2014.

 Pornhub Awards

 The inaugural Pornhub Awards was held on 6 September 2018 at the Belasco Theater in Los Angeles.
 Kanye West was creative director.
 At the event, West debuted the music video for his song, "I Love It".
 The second annual show was held at the Orpheum Theatre in Los Angeles on 11 October 2019 and Bad Bunny headlined the event.
 The third show was held online on 15 December 2020 and hosted by Asa Akira.
 The fourth show did away with a ceremony and announced winners on 23 March 2022.
+The fifth show announced winners on 20 April 2023.
+The sixth show announced winners on 29 March 2024.